ProphetManX/ProphetsWay.iBatisTools/README.md

 The library has 9 unit tests currently.
 I only covered code that exercises the iBatisTools functionality.
 They are created with an XUnit test project, as well as Example projects with differing iBatis SqlMap.config setups.
+Unfortunately I don't have the unit tests running in the build pipeline because they are actually hitting my local database to run.

 ## Versioning